vcraghe32/CircuitPython/README.md

 For this assignment we learned how to use a photointerrupter, and luckily we didn't have to use new libraries.
 I added to the assignment by using my lcd to print out the number of interrupts.
 We had to count the number of interrupts and print it out every 4 seconds.
 What I learned: how to use a photointerrupter with circuitpython.

-Struggles: It was a fairly east assignment, my only struggle was that I had to put a delay after my
+Struggles: It was a fairly easy assignment, my only struggle was that I had to put a delay after the counter so that my numbers weren't in the hundreds.
 Code: https://github.com/vcraghe32/CircuitPython/blob/main/photolcdcount.py